portsoc/ws_api/README.md

  1. fix: delete an uploaded file if it isn't an image
- 2. new feature: add paging to the main page to go beyond the first 10 results (use SQL `LIMIT` and `OFFSET` according to API parameters you define)
+ 2. new feature: add paging to the main page to go beyond the first 10 results (you might want to define query parameter `page` for that)
  3. new feature: add a per-picture page to show a single picture nicely
  4. new feature: look for a thumbnail package and process the image into full resolution for viewing and thumbnail for the index page
  5. new feature if you like databases: make title search full-text - MySQL has fulltext indexes and search functions